NikolajDL/gcloud-sdk-nodejs/README.md

 - **Alpine** `nikolajdl/gcloud-sdk-nodejs:alpine` Minimalist versions of the latest node and gcloud-sdk images
 - **Latest** `nikolajdl/gcloud-sdk-nodejs:latest` Latest full versions of the node and gcloud-sdk images
+- **LTS** `nikolajdl/gcloud-sdk-nodejs:lts` Latest LTS full version of the node and gcloud-sdk images